Install instructions

 4. Reinstall the prism.
 Look through the viewfinder.
 You should see a 2.73:1 panoramic frame defined by the two black lines.

-3. Count your frames.
+5. Count your frames.
 A correctly installed kit gives you 30 exposures.
 If the frame counter rolls past 15 and stops at 30, you're golden.
-If it stops short, the dividing disc is skipping somewhere in the cycle - go back to Phase 3.
+If it stops short, the frame spacing disc is skipping somewhere in the cycle - go back to Phase 3.

-4. Develop and inspect.
+6. Develop and inspect.
 Look at the negative strip flat on a light table.
 Frames should be evenly spaced with consistent gaps.
-A few frames of overlap is acceptable on a $50 experimental kit and won't ruin the roll - the gate mask keeps the image boundaries clean inside the masked area.
-Repeated overlap or completely missed frames means a Phase 5 visit.
+Slight spacing variation is normal in old mechanical backs, but repeated overlap or completely missed frames means a Phase 5 visit.

 The conversion is fully reversible.
 To go back to standard 15-frame 645:

-1. Remove the gate mask (peel off the vinyl, detach the ABS strips).
+1. Remove the gate mask (peel off the vinyl, detach the PET strips).

 2. Lift out the viewfinder overlay.

-3. Open the back cover, extract the dividing-device assembly, swap the 18-notch disc back to the OEM 9-notch disc.
+3. Open the back cover, extract the frame spacing assembly, swap the 18-notch disc back to the OEM 9-notch disc.

 Save the OEM disc.
 The kit doesn't include a spare for it.